moonbyt3/gulp-template/README.md

 # gulp-template
 This is simple boilerplate for gulp projects.
 It has browser reload and SCSS preprocessor

+run npm install